 The British historian A. J. P. Taylor quipped that the Enlightenment is still interesting only to those who are still worried about Christianity.
 I’m certainly one of them.

 So was C. S. Lewis.
 In his 1954 lecture he described “the Great Divide.”
-It occurred in 1816.
-The Enlightenment caused it, resulting in a chasm between the old western world and the new.
+It began forming in 1816.
+The Enlightenment caused the rift, resulting in a chasm between the old western world and the new.
 Lewis worried that those living on this side of the divide didn’t know what they had discarded.

 We live on this side of the divide, hardly aware of the other side where an ordered spherical model depicted God, the universe, spiritual beings – everything.
 It predated Christianity but after 355 AD the Christian faith began to dominate this model.
 Enlightenment thinkers discarded it.